kevinyswong/kevinyswong.github.io/index.md

   chipped away in the search for truth.
 With such an income analysis as Currid-Halkett's, we ought to make the attempt.

-  As a further note of my critique, my comments here perhaps tempting towards pedantry, Currid-Halkett inaccurately writes, "Rousseau argued that the root of inequality was not "natural inequality" (for example, physical strength) but rather "moral inequality" as a result of human decisions made in a civil society."
+  As a further note of my critique, my comments here perhaps verging on pedantry, Currid-Halkett inaccurately writes, "Rousseau argued that the root of inequality was not 'natural inequality' (for example, physical strength) but rather 'moral inequality' as a result of human decisions made in a civil society."
 This statement of hers doesn't seem to be the correct interpretation.
   Rousseau in DISCOURSE ON THE ORIGIN AND FOUNDATIONS OF INEQUALITY AMONG MANKIND, his Second Discourse, claims it was with the invention of private